bluez/bluez/doc/org.bluez.AdvertisementMonitor.rst

 	:uint8 start_position:

-		The index in an AD data field where the search hould start.
+		The index in an AD data field where the search should start.
 The beginning of an AD data field is index 0.

 	:uint8 AD_data_type: